 The case for accessibility lies in our social structures, in ourselves, and in what it means to live together.
 Psychologists attribute the growth of human society to our ability to communicate.
 While the first hunting tool was important, our ability to convey its use, incorporate improvements, and cooperate in its utilisation - conversation - is what was fundamental to human development.
 Language is what has given us the indeterminate ability to question, marry, deconstruct, and construct ideas.
-In turn, the positive-feedback system created through communication allowed humans to direct evolution and shape their own physical and theoretical environments.
-Being part of a society involves taking part in the positive-feedback system, in the context of law; this means allowing people to direct the course of law's evolution and create a more inclusive legal environment.
+In turn, the positive-feedback system created through communication allowed humans to direct evolution and shape their own physical and theoretical environments.41 Being part of a society involves taking part in the positive-feedback system, in the context of law; this means allowing people to direct the course of law's evolution and create a more inclusive legal environment.
 Conversely, it requires the legal profession to effectively communicate the ideas, concepts, and understandings with others.

 There are a number of points that can be raised about communication and access to law, but here three are offered.
-First, where society restricts the scope of participants, its evolution can not only stagnate but can regress.
-42 It is not in the transfer, but through the marrying, incorporation, and abandonment of ideas that society develops.
+First, where society restricts the scope of participants, its evolution can not only stagnate but can regress.42 It is not in the transfer, but through the marrying, incorporation, and abandonment of ideas that society develops.
 If law limits who is able to partake in this exchange, it is impacting its own ability to grow.
 To understand why collective input is important, we must develop the skill of equipoise: to acknowledge and accept biases and limitations in our own mind.
-This may be difficult, as Pierre Schlag notes, 'traditional legal discourse rhetorically establishes the self of the legal thinker as a privileged individual subject - as the author of his own thoughts, the captain of his own ship, the Hercules of his own empire'.
-43 As desirable as that conception may be, the legal profession can benefit from the input of the rest of society.
+This may be difficult, as Pierre Schlag notes, 'traditional legal discourse rhetorically establishes the self of the legal thinker as a privileged individual subject - as the author of his own thoughts, the captain of his own ship, the Hercules of his own empire'.43 As desirable as that conception may be, the legal profession can benefit from the input of the rest of society.

-Sandra Harding argued that other people can provide a vantage inaccessible to ourselves - that in sharing different perspectives we can obtain a more objective view of the social phenomena we are observing.
-44 With the understanding that it is always an individual, and usually one in the profession, who confers meaning onto law - all definitions of law must account for human error.
+Sandra Harding argued that other people can provide a vantage inaccessible to ourselves - that in sharing different perspectives we can obtain a more objective view of the social phenomena we are observing.44 With the understanding that it is always an individual, and usually one in the profession, who confers meaning onto law - all definitions of law must account for human error.
 This is not a simple argument of judges making a mistake in legal reasoning - it is the realisation that we have cognitive limitations by virtue of us being human.
 In brief, in constructing a consistent understanding of the world (or a consistent understanding of a concept such as law), we utilise a number of different cognitive functions, and these can blind us to alternative interpretations.
-For one, people
+For one, people have varying abilities to spot potential inconsistencies and thus activate the process of evaluation.45 Some people simply do not see a problem where there is one.

-&lt;sup>41 Michael C Corballis, The Lopsided Ape: Evolution of the Generative Mind (Oxford University Press, 1993).

-&lt;sup>42 See I Davidson and D Roberts, '14,000 BP - on Being Alone: The Isolation of Tasmania' in Martin Crotty and David Andrew Roberts (eds), Turning Points in Australian History (UNSW Press, 2009).

-Schlag (n 33) 1637.
+41 Michael C Corballis, The Lopsided Ape: Evolution of the Generative Mind (Oxford University Press, 1993).
+42 See I Davidson and D Roberts, '14,000 BP - on Being Alone: The Isolation of Tasmania' in Martin Crotty and David Andrew Roberts (eds), Turning Points in Australian History (UNSW Press, 2009).
+43 Schlag (n 33) 1637.

-&lt;sup>44 Sandra Harding, 'After the Neutrality Ideal: Science, Politics, and "Strong Objectivity" (1992) 59(3) Social Research 567.
+44 Sandra Harding, 'After the Neutrality Ideal: Science, Politics, and "Strong Objectivity" (1992) 59(3) Social Research 567.